 What If You Don’t Have What the Subpoena Calls For?

 There may be some cases in which you’re subpoenaed for documents that you may not possess or that you feel should fall under some form of privilege.
-When this is the case, consult an expert Jupiter, FL defense attorney about how you should approach the subpoena.
+When this is the case, consult an experienced Jupiter, FL defense attorney about how you should approach the subpoena.
 In cases where you don’t possess requested documents or you believe those documents fall under privilege, the court or agency can hold a hearing to determine how to proceed with your subpoena and the requested documents.

 The worst thing you can do in this scenario is completely ignore the subpoena.
 Even if the court finds that you were incorrectly subpoenaed because you don’t possess the correct documentation, they may still penalize you for ignoring the initial request.